Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Towns/Mists of Ravenloft.md

 Characters emerge from the Mists where they entered to find the domain changed.
 Perhaps someone the characters knew is gone, and no one has any knowledge ofthem ever existing.

 Characters emerge from the Mists on a world on the Material Plane.
-After 1d6 hour s , t h e M i s t s r i s e

-around them once more.
+After 1d6 hours, the Mists rise around them once more.
 Roll again on this table.